Project Untethered is reader-supported. Buying using our links earns us a commission. Learn more.

 Anti-theft day bag

-MATEIN Travel Laptop Backpack, Business Anti Theft Slim Durable Laptops Backpack with USB Charging Port, Water Resistant College School Computer Bag Gift for Men & Women Fits 15.6 Inch Notebook, Grey
+MATEIN Travel Laptop Backpack, Business Anti Theft Slim Sturdy Laptops Backpack with USB Charging Port, Water Resistant College School Computer Bag Gift for Men & Women Fits 15.6 Inch Notebook, Grey

 Really, any ol’ day bag will do.
 But if you carry expensive equipment like a laptop or camera, an anti-theft bag will keep your valuables safer.
 Plus, they’re pretty cheap.